mcthomas/Apple-Music-CLI-Player/README.md

 *Tested on macOS 12 (likely to work on macOS 10.15, 11).
 Can be called with bash or zsh.
 I recommend aliasing am.sh to `alias am=zsh path/to/am.sh`, or moving its three individual functions into your .bashrc or .zshrc.*

 **Goal:** Provide a simple command-line interface to listing out, playing songs from, and utilizing controls for Music.app.
-I decided against using a library such as ncurses to build out a full TUI application, as I think it is preferable to interface via quick commands and with a light "widget".
+I decided against using a library such as ncurses to build a full TUI application, as I think it is preferable to interface via quick commands and with a light "widget".

 ## Now Playing (np)